cldwalker/core/README.markdown

 My extensions to core and standard ruby 1.8 classes, similar to the facets and activesupport gems.
 Although my extensions are probably nothing new, they are unobtrusive (monkeypatching is up to you) and have basic checks for preventing method name collision.
-So if you're not feeling shy, monkeypatch away:
+So if you're not feeling shy, monkeypatch:

 	irb>> require 'core'
 	true